mprires/SlicerMOOSE/README.md

 MOOSE (Multi-organ objective segmentation) is a data-centric AI solution that generates multilabel organ segmentations to facilitate systemic TB whole-person research.

+_The extension, the MOOSE package, and segmentation models are distributed under the GPL license._

 ## Using the Extension
 1. Find the extension in the `Segmentation` category and open it.
-2. When you need to install MOOSE first, only the `Install Dependencies` button will be activated.
+2. When you need to install MOOSE first, only the `Install Dependencies` button will be enabled.
-3. Click it and after MOOSE is installed in the background, the `Input Volume` and `Model` selector section will be activated.
+3. Click it and after MOOSE is installed (this may take a while), the `Input Volume` and `Model` selector section will be enabled.
-4. Select a volume and a model and click on `Run Segmentation` and wait for the process to finish.
+4. Select a volume (which has to be a CT image) and a model and click on `Run Segmentation` and wait for the process to finish.

 ## Available Segmentation Models 🧬